-Need to know the essential information There are fewer than 200 true links courses on the planet.
-Ireland has 50 of them.
-Nothing is more beautiful than a sunny day in Ireland, but it's best to be prepared - pack a windcheater and waterproofs.
-Golf Digest magazine ranks six of Ireland's courses in its Top 100 in the World: Royal County Down (4th), Royal Portrush (16th).
-Ballybunion Old Course (27th), Lahinch (64th), Portmarnock (83rd) and Waterville (93rd).
+Need to know the essential information

+There are fewer than 200 true links courses on the planet.
+Ireland has 50 of them

+Nothing's more beautiful than a sunny day, but always pack waterproofs just in case.

+Golf Digest magazine ranks six of Ireland's courses in its Top 100 in the World: Roval County Down (4th), Royal Portrush (16th), Ballybunion Old Course (27th), Lahinch (64th), Portmarnock (83rd) and Waterville (93rd).

 The advantage of living on a small island at the edge of Europe?
 The summer days are long.
 At the height of the season, it's light by 6.30am and doesn't get dark until after 10pm.

-Playing that dream course is just a matter of paying your green fee, but don't forget to book ahead, especially for the top courses You won't need your tuxedo in Ireland but there's a strict dress code at most clubs - on and off the course.
+Playing that dream course just means a green fee, but book ahead for the top courses.

+You won't need your tuxedo in Ireland but there's a strict dress code at most clubs - on and off the course.
 Smart casual works well.

 Don't be afraid to mix.
-Invite a member or two to join your group and have a fun Invest in a caddie.
+Invite a member or two to join your group and have a fun fourball.
+Loser buys the drinks at the 19th hole.

+Invest in a caddie.
 If you're going to be on some of the famous championship courses, a good caddie will save you plenty of shots and make that dream round even more enjoyable.

-For more information, visit ireland.com/golf THE WILD ONE Rosapenna Golf Resort County Donegal Located in the village of Downings in the wilds of County Donegal, this excellent resort is bounded by the Atlantic on one side, with rolling hills on the other.
+For more information, visit ireland.com/golf

+THE WILD ONE

+Rosapenna Golf Resort County Donegal

+Located in the village of Downings in the wilds of County Donegal, this excellent resort is bounded by the Atlantic on one side with rolling hills on the other.
 Golf has been played at Rosapenna for more than 120 years and while the forces of nature have shaped the land, golfing giants have left their mark here, too.
 Old Tom Morris, the pioneering professional golfer and course designer, first set eyes on Sheephaven Bay in 1891 when invited by Lord Leitrim to design the links course there.
 Today, Rosapenna is the oldest golf resort in Ireland, boasting two superb links courses.
 Whether you play the Old Tom Morris Links or the Sandy Hills Links - both ranked among Ireland's Top 50 courses by Golf Digest Ireland - vou'll need to navigate your way through sand dunes cloaked in marram grass.
-The golf is riveting, but the landscape is a glorious backdrop, with sandy strips of beach, and green- and purple-hued mountains, caressed by those eternal Atlantic winds.
+The golf is riveting, but the landscape is a glorious backdrop, with sandy strips of beach, and green and purple-hued mountains, caressed by those eternal Atlantic winds.
 Wild and wonderful.
-More to explore: